Table of Contents

 To get a medical marijuana recommendation, you must find a registered physician online or you can simply visit one physically.
 The online process is relatively simple and quick.

 However, you have to understand that not online sources are trustworthy.
-For instance, online sources such as Online Medical Marijuana Card can help you get a 100% valid recommendation.
+For instance, online sources such as Online Medical Card can help you get a 100% valid recommendation.
 Because they have a team of state-registered and licensed doctors.

 This means that you will be required to follow a three-step procedure: